• Recipes

 You can buy them through nurseries and garden centers specializing in exotic fruit varieties or online store websites.
 The citrus trees are also available from local gardening stores and plant retailers.

-Grocery store photo displaying price sign for the lemons of $4.
-98
+grocery store photo displaying price sign for the lemons of $4.98

 Why Are Variegated Lemons Pink?